sadgrlonline/technical-notes/PHP/README.md

  $Title = $row["title"];
  $Entry = $row["entry"];

+// protip, the stuff inside 'while' loops through the logic inside
+// for every file. sometimes you gotta access that stuff outside
+// of the loop.
+An easy way to do that would be to use:
+$id[] = $row['id']; // use this inside of the while loop

 // any of the above variables can be echoed below to output the result }
+// then, after the while loop, if you use the $id variable,
+// it returns an array of all arrays that you can then iterate through
+// the best way I've found to display contents of an array is:
+$var = implode(",", $description);
  ```

  The `bind_params` first value is the argument, which may be one of four types: